faouzioudouh/react-tracker/README.md

 function trackCartEvents(event = {}, eventsHistory) {
   switch(event.type) {
     case 'ADD_TO_CART_BUTTON_CLICK':
-      // CALL your tracking provider..
+      // CALL your tracking providers..

       // If you want save this event, just return it, otherwise it will be ignored. return event

     case 'REMOVE_FROM_CART_CLICK':
-        // Your tracking logic goes here..
+      // CALL your tracking providers..

       break;

     default:
       // silence
 }

 // Create a Tracker holding the tracked events History of your app.